Photo Creations Studios, Inc.

 8mm MOVIE REELS

 VHS (short for Video Home System) is the style of video that was first used in camcorders in the 70's and 80's.
-This is one of the most popular styles until the advent of the 8mm cassette and camcorders.
+It was easily one of the most popular styles up until the advent of the 8mm cassette and camcorders.

 8mm VIDEO CASSETTE